2011: A Life Review (Since it’s not a book)

 Today I scroll down my eReaderIQ email and find a book I’d been planning to read.
 I download it since it’s free even though I swear I’m not starting another book until I finish the three I’m currently reading.
 Scroll some more.
 I see another book that looks like it might be good.
 After checking it out I decide to pass.
 Scroll some more… What’s this?:

 My own books are listed.
-As a promotion leading up to the release of Area 50 Juan: A Misplaced Adventure, I’m offering Camel Lot and Bermuda’s Triangle for FREE for a limited time in the various stores where they’re available.
-Links to all the version are to the left.
-The iBookstore went free right away, quickly followed by Nook and Sony (Camel Lot only) but Amazon hadn’t dropped the price – until today.
+As a promotion leading up to the release of Area 50 Juan: A Misplaced Adventure, I’m offering Camel Lot and Bermuda’s Triangle for FREE for a limited time.
 I go to Amazon to check it out.
 And guess what I find.
 Go ahead, guess.

 Yep, that’s my first children’s book, Camel Lot: A Misplaced Adventure, listed as #1 in Children’s Action & Adventure.
 Bermuda’s Triangle wasn’t far behind at #4.